HEIGVD-S3-DAI/purrchase/README.md

 ## Usage

-We deployed the api to the following url : https://purrchase.duckdns.org/api
+We deployed the API to the following url: <https://purrchase.duckdns.org/api>

-You can access the treaefik dashboard to the following url : https://purrchase.duckdns.org/traefik, using `user: admin` and `password: admin`.
+You can access the Traefik dashboard to the following url:
+<https://purrchase.duckdns.org/traefik>, using `user: admin` and
+`password: admin`.

 If you want to run it locally or use your own url, refer to